AkibMohtasim/tajdeed-portfolio/README.md

 ## Frameworks and Libraries

 This is a Single Page Application.
 It is created with React and React Router.
-The styling was done primarily with Vanilla CSS and a little bit of BootStrap.
+The styling was done primarily with Vanilla CSS and a little bit of Tailwind CSS.
 The animations were created using Vanilla CSS and JavaScript.

 ## Data